massgravel/massgrave.dev/docs/office_for_mac.md

 ## Office Activation

 - Install Office for your macOS version from the above table if not installed.
-- If you have ever opened Office apps on your macOS, then run this [Office-Reset tool](https://app.box.com/s/hctdoltzt36hnc37440lmgkjwp3qncpw) - [(Mirror)](https://web.archive.org/web/20240511013636/https://office-reset.com/) and clean the licenses.
+- If you have ever opened Office apps on your macOS, then run this [Office-Reset tool 2.0 Beta 1](https://office-reset.com/) - [(Mirror)](https://app.box.com/s/hctdoltzt36hnc37440lmgkjwp3qncpw) and clean the licenses.
 - Now run the below-listed activator pkg file and install. (**Don't open Office apps before installing activator pkg file**)
 - Your office should be activated now.